35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Pearson Design Group

-14. Rough-Hewn Barn Doors
+15. Rough-Hewn Barn Doors

 This striking rustic primary bathroom, designed by Leanne Ford, has rustic sliding barn doors, handmade tile, and a concrete bathtub.
 The tub and the matching Morro Sinks are handcrafted with a breakthrough combination of natural jute fiber and cement known as NativeStone.
+The warm wood and rich textures contrast beautifully with the white bathroom paint.

 Farmhouse Primary Bathroom in a Suburban Los Angeles Residence